genesis-community/genesis/docs/AUTHORING-KITS.md

   against a deployed environment.
 This includes things like visiting deployed web user interfaces, logging into APIs, etc.

+- `pre-deploy` - Runs prior to a deployment attempt, and serves two purposes: to perform any final validation to see if the deployment can proceed, and to collect data that can be sent to the post-deploy hook for actions that need to take place after deployment.

 - `post-deploy` - Runs after a deployment attempts, whether successful or not.
 This is useful for giving the operator hints about their next steps, including what addons to try.